3 alleged to have broken into vehicles in Beau Pre in Adams County custody - Mississippi's Best Community Newspaper

 The men, all from Natchez, were arrested for a similar crime in Baton Rouge soon after a string of automobile burglaries took place last month.

-They were each charged by Adams County Sheriff’s Office with eight counts of burglary and are currently held on a $30,000 bond.
+They were each charged by Adams County Sheriff’s Office with eight counts of burglary while in possession of a weapon and are currently each held on a $30,000 bond.
 More charges are possible as ongoing investigation reveals more evidence, law officials said.

 Adams County Sheriff Travis Patten said Baton Rouge police arrested Davis, Johnson and Tyler after a Baton Rouge woman called law enforcement in regard to men approaching her house with a gun.